zachmolony/ChickenSupply/docs/design.md

 **Dallas Chicken Marker** <img src="../assets/dallasicon.png">
 <img src="../assets/menu.png" width=100px style="float:right">

 I am using this icon "directions" made by Gabor Fulop, sourced from the Noun Project.

 #### Error messages

-I will be using modals from bootstrap to deliver error messages, which will handle the following errors:
+I will be using modals from Bootstrap to deliver error messages, which will handle the following errors:

 - *"Sorry, we can't seem to find a way to Dallas Chicken."*
 - *"Please allow Chicken Supply to know your location."*